Vyral/base-template/_drafts/how-to-determine-your-homes-value.md

 {% include youtube.html %}

-*Determining your home’s value accurately may seem difficult when all reports have shown the values have increased across the market, but it may be as simple as speaking with a Realtor.*
+center><em>Determining your home’s value accurately may seem difficult when all reports have shown the values have increased across the market, but it may be as simple as speaking with a Realtor.</em></center>

+<center>&nbsp;</center>

 Over last year or so, many of my videos, print advertisements, newsletters, and market reports have shown that the Phoenix area has gone up in value.
 So, this week I want to answer the question, **“How do you determine value on a house today when houses have been going up?”**